Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Introduction

-We adopt the Planck cosmology \citep{Planck2020} throughout this paper: Hubble constant $H_0 = 67.4 \pm 0.5$~km~s~Mpc$^{-1}$, and density parameters $\Omega_m = 0.315 \pm 0.007$, $\Omega_{\Lambda} = 0.685 \pm 0.007$, and $\Omega_b = 0.04931 \pm 0.0006$.
-At $z=6.93$, the universe is just 771 Myr old.
-The angular diameter distance is 1108 Mpc, and the luminosity distance is 69.70 Gpc.
 We adopt a helium mass fraction $Y_P=0.245 \pm 0.004$ \citep{Aver2015}.
 For the reader seeking a quick read through this work, we recommend starting with the main measurements in \S~\ref{sec:voff}, examining the implications for ionized bubble volumes in Sections~\ref{sec:rion} and \ref{sec:Nph}, and then moving straight to the ionization budget and implications in Sections \ref{sec:budget} and \ref{sec:implications}, respectively.